Skip to Content

 Perfect winter sun destination in Europe

 When you think about great winter destinations in Europe, beaches probably won’t come to your mind.
-Nevertheless, there are certain areas that belong to Europe where the climate that allows people spending time on the beach even at Christmas.
+Nevertheless, there are certain areas that belong to Europe where the climate allows people to spend time on the beach, even at Christmas.

 The golden sand beaches situated near the large sand dunes of the Corralejo Natural Park or the white sand beaches around El Cotillo in the Northwest will make you feel in the Caribbean.

-You can also explore the Jandia Natural Park situated in the small peninsula on the South.
+You can also explore the Jandia Natural Park, situated on a small peninsula in the South.

-In spite of great winter temperatures and many hours of sunshine, there can be quite windy days (as the name of the island actually indicates), which is a great option to practice water sports.
+In spite of great winter temperatures and many hours of sunshine, there can be quite windy days (as the name of the island actually indicates), which is a great option for practicing water sports.

-There are facilities to teach you the basics of kite-surf or paddle surf, and you can easily rent all kind of equipment.
+There are facilities to teach you the basics of kite surfing or paddle surfing, and you can easily rent all kinds of equipment.

 Gabor at Surfing The Planet